A Behavioural and Representational Evaluation of Goal-Directedness in Language Model Agents: Representational Evaluation

 \section{Representational Evaluation}

 Behavioural evaluation alone is insufficient to determine an agent's goal-directedness.
-This limitation has been noted in both theoretical~\cite{bellot2025limits} and philosophical work~\cite{rajcicGoalDirectednessEyeBeholder2025,Chalmers_2025}, and has clear practical implications.
-For example, in grid world navigation, an agent may fail to reach the goal state while still acting goal-directedly relative to its own imperfect beliefs about the environment.
-In this section, we therefore analyse the agent's internal world representations to evaluate whether its actions are consistent in light of these beliefs.
+This limitation has been noted in both theoretical~\citep{bellot2025limits} and philosophical work~\citep{rajcicGoalDirectednessEyeBeholder2025,Chalmers_2025}, and has clear practical implications.
+In grid world navigation, for example, an agent may fail to reach the goal state while still acting goal-directedly relative to its own imperfect beliefs about the environment.
+In this section, we therefore analyse the agent's internal world representations to evaluate whether its actions are consistent with those beliefs.

 We begin in \Cref{subsec:cognitive_maps} by decoding the agent's beliefs about the environment state, producing what we term \emph{cognitive maps}.\footnote{ We borrow this term from classic cognitive neuroscience work on navigational tasks \citep{tolman1948cognitive,schmidt2013navigation}. } Building on this, in \Cref{subsec:policies_against_decoded_beliefs}, we evaluate the optimality of the agent's actions with respect to its decoded, subjective cognitive map.
 Finally, in \Cref{subsec:evaluating_plans}, we examine whether goal-directed action plans can be extracted from the agent's internal representations.
 In App.~\ref{sec:goal-distance-representation}, we additionally test whether the agent encodes its distance to the goal.